CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

 ## Logging Semgrep with Workflow-engine

-Within workflow engine, `semgrep-sast-report.json` is the default value for a file that will be the output semgrep it will appear in the artifacts directory if workflowengine is given read write permissions.
+Within workflow engine, `semgrep-sast-report.json` is the default value for a file that will be the output Semgrep it will appear in the artifacts directory if workflowengine is given read write permissions.
 As covered above in [configuration](#flags) using the flag `--semgrep-filename filename` will configure a custom file to output the semgrep-report to.

-Furthermore semgrep when enabled via code-scan, `workflow-engine run code-scan -v` will output the semgrep outputs with verbosity along with other code-scan tools.
+Furthermore Semgrep when enabled via code-scan, `workflow-engine run code-scan -v` will output the Semgrep outputs with verbosity along with other code-scan tools.

 The contents of the `semgrep-sast-report.json` contains rules and snippets of code that have potential vulnerabilities as well as amended code that has been fixed with the tag `fix` in the rule.